nisacharan/course-v4/README.md

 ## Updates
 - In order to make it easier to merge updates from the original branch into the fork, all of the adapted notebooks will be renamed adding the suffix `_colab.ipynb` in the end.
-- 05 Pet Breeds got an error in the middle and took too long to run.
-But it basically has what has been approached so far.

 ## Reminder to myself
 Keep fork up to date: